 Adding Water Quality Measurements to our Permanent MySQL Relational Database and Version Control

-We use a dedicated username and password controls to maintain access to the MySQL database to track access and database changes.
+To control access to critical database import-export features, we use a dedicated username and password controls to maintain access to the MySQL database to track access and database changes.
 We store water quality data in specific tables where the sensor serial number and location must be predefined before importing the sensor observations.
 These pre-definitions allow us to track which sensors are in which location at a specific time.
 The MySQL database relates to multiple data tables through foreign keys (e.g., specified MySQL columns).
 The tables are related through sensor serial number and site location (Figure 1-5).
 We use R scripts to pull these unedited observations and process additional QA/QC procedures.
-These processed observations and their accompanying scripts are then updated using version control in the project GitHub master data repository (https://github.com/LCRoysterproject).
+These processed observations and their accompanying scripts are then updated (as a data release) using version control in the project GitHub master data repository (https://github.com/LCRoysterproject).
 This repository includes an up-to-date master branch that is protected from any unintended or incorrect updates using GitHub repository restrictions.
 To submit any changes to the master branch (referred to as a pull request), it is mandatory to have the changes/edits reviewed by another team member to ensure data integrity.
 Every pull request requires a detailed message describing each change in the event an update to the master branch has to be investigated.
 Version control allows team members to view a previous iteration of the master data branch and go back to that iteration if needed (Perez-Riverol et al., 2016).
 This workflow protects the master branch from possibly merging accidental or incorrect changes, giving a layer of needed security to the data.

 Automated Data Checks Through Python and R Scripts